 HR should take time to conduct a thorough set of predetermined questions and allow for a bit of back and forth to try and uncover any hidden trouble spots.
 Even in a termination setting, it’s important for companies to ask things like, “What do you think we could have done to make your time here more successful?”

 In addition to an exit interview, companies should consider an exit survey, too.
 Exit surveys offer less pressure and might make the employee feel like they can be more honest than they could be in person.
 The more information a company can gather during employee offboarding, the better.

 8. Set the Stage for an Amicable Split

 If it makes sense, companies should consider leaving the door open for future communication.
 The employee might be a great rehire down the road or might refer new candidates or customers if the communication channel is left open.

 Many companies facilitate this type of ongoing relationship by creating alumni groups for past employees on social media channels.
 If applicable, companies can also offer recommendation letters during the offboarding process.

 Leading a Smooth Offboarding Process

 Employee turnover is never easy.
 No one starts a job or hires a new employee thinking about when they’re going to leave.
 However, turnover is inevitable.
 The best thing companies can do is prepare for a comfortable and civil offboarding process to make it a little easier and more positive for everyone.

 Fringe allows employees to customize their benefits to fit their unique needs, so everyone wins.
-Schedule a free demo today.
+Talk to our team to schedule a free demo today!